Chapter 2

 “But I could’ve been making that up,” shoots back Medic defensively.

-“If it were true I could say the same thing but now you’ve gone and confirmed that you didn’t,” she says pointedly.
+“If it were true I could say the same thing but now you’ve confirmed that it wasn’t,” she says pointedly.

 Feeling caught out, he struggles to unpack her sentence.